-I use a huge range of animal and insect materials in my work for Stoned Affection, and they all come from different sources!
-Ethical is subjective and means different things to different people, so I shall do my best to describe the ins and outs here.
+I use a huge range of animal and insect materials in my work for Stoned Affection, and they all come from different sources.

 Animal materials come from several different places and countries.
-I mostly source bones in the UK & Germany, mummified specimens from Java, Indonesia.
+I source bones in the UK & Germany, and mummified specimens from suppliers in Java, Indonesia.

 Most items I purchase already prepared but sometimes I clean and preserve from raw.

-Nothing is ever taken from the wild and I do not use protected or endangered species.
+I do not use protected or endangered species, and nothing is ever taken directly from the wild unless via pest control or found dead.
 I relax, pin and set all the specimens you see in the shop.